zhullyb/monyhar/monyhar/docs/updating_clang_format_binaries.md

     ../llvm/

 # On Linux, do the following:
-# Note the relative paths that point to your local Chromium checkout.
+# Note the relative paths that point to your local Monyhar checkout.
 # TODO(thakis): Remove DLLVM_ENABLE_Z3_SOLVER in the next roll.
 At the pinned
 # revision, Z3 detection does not work with a sysroot, but at LLVM trunk it's
 # already fixed.